Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 Gluon has a very decentralized approach.
 We do not store the original keys anywhere.
 Instead, we use the TEA project's decentralized trusted computing infrastructure to scramble, store, and multisign.
 This approach prevents users from losing or leaking their keys.

-A few crypto wallets outside of the Polkadot ecosystem are a little bit similar to ours.
+A few crypto wallets outside of the Mintbase ecosystem are a little bit similar to ours.

 [ZenGo](https://zengo.com/security/) provides "passwordless" but still require centralized servers to store encrypted secrets.
 We do everything decentralized.